Bisquick Cinnamon Rolls

 These easy cinnamon rolls are a great introduction into the process of making sweet rolls.
 There are just a few tips to keep the process running smoothly:

-• Don’t overmix the bisquick and the buttermilk.
-Mix just until it is combined.
+• Don’t over mix the Bisquick and the buttermilk.
+Mix just until a dough forms.

-• Use a pastry mat (or other silicone mat) to roll out the dough.
-And make sure the mat is floured lightly.
+• Use a pastry mat (or other silicone mat) on a flat surface to roll dough out on.
+And make sure the work surface is floured lightly.
 This dough can be a little sticky so that flour will help them roll up easily.

-• Use as much cinnamon and sugar as you’d like.
+• Use as much cinnamon-sugar mixture as you’d like.
 And you can even add in a few other spices as you prefer….pumpkin pie spice or nutmeg are both great options.

 • Don’t skip the heavy cream!
-Heavy cream is our secret ingredient in all of our cinnamon and sweet roll recipes (read about it here).
+Heavy cream is our secret ingredient in all of our cinnamon and sweet roll recipes (read about our best homemade cinnamon rolls).
 It keeps them soft, gooey and extra rich.
 Yes, it will work without the heavy cream, but they are so much better with it.
 If you don’t have heavy cream, use half and half, coconut cream, evaporated milk, or whole milk.

 unbaked bisquick cinnamon rolls with heavy cream

 • Check the pan about 20 minutes into baking.
-If the rolls are getting too brown, cover them loosely with foil and continue to bake.
+If the rolls are getting too golden brown, cover the baking dish loosely with foil and continue to bake.
 This will prevent them from browning too much.

 • Frost them while they are warm.
 The glaze will soak in slightly, but it just makes them so, so good!